 Hello 1970!
-The classic wedge salad.
+The classic Wedge Salad with Green Onion Dressing.
 I remember it being popular back when I was a kid.
 I loved that crisp little lettuce wedge, smothered with Blue Cheese dressing and topped with crunchy bacon (usually out of a bottle).
 It seemed very grown up then.
 Very special occasion-ish.
 The funny thing is, a wedge salad is the most simple salad you will ever make.
 In.
 Your.
 Life.

 A wedge salad consists of a head of iceberg lettuce, washed and drained.
 With dressing on top.
 That’s it!
 This wedge salad dressing is made with a few simple ingredients: buttermilk, mayo, garlic and green onions.
 Throw everything in the blender for a minute and wow.
 Fresh flavorful dressing just like that!
 If you want the dressing to be thicker, add a bit of sour cream or blend up some cheese in the dressing.